Middle School Level Program

 Through the year, we engage in a series of intensive inquiries in the areas of science and social studies.
 We integrate academic study and hands-on experiences to inspire curiosity and foster understanding.

 In social studies, we focus on historic time periods and themes, current events, citizenship, and social issues.
 We utilize primary documents, news sources, commentary, literature, film, guest speakers, and field visits.
-Students explore ideas and communicate their thinking through class discussion, expository writing, research projects, oral presentations, debate, drama and the arts.
+Students explore ideas and communicate their thinking through class discussion, writing, research projects, oral presentations, debate, drama and the arts.

 In science, middle school students explore topics in the areas of biology, human anatomy, environmental science, earth science, chemistry, physics, and current issues in science.
 Classes are active in nature and involve students in hands-on lab and fieldwork, experiential projects, content reading, critical examination of controversial issues, writing that develops analytical thinking, participation in scientific research, and service learning projects.